Nagillimi/MYUM7SPI/README.md

 		    ACCESIBLE FUNCTIONS
 ********************************************************

-MYUM7SPI(uint16_t cs_)
-/*
-	Default constructor.
+// Default constructor.
 Initializes cs pin and sets it as an output.
-*/

-set_all_raw_rate(uint8_t rate)
-/*
-	Sets the rate for all raw datasets to the same desired rate */

-set_all_processed_rate(uint8_t rate)
-/*
-	Sets the rate for all processed datasets to the same desired rate */

-set_orientation_rate(byte quat_rate, byte euler_rate, byte pos_rate, byte vel_rate)
-/*
-	Sets the rate for all quaternion, euler, position, and velocity datasets.
-This is an overloaded function.
-*/

-set_orientation_rate(byte quat_rate, byte euler_rate, byte pos_rate)
-/*
-	Sets the rate for all quaternion, euler, and position datasets.
-This is an overloaded function.
-*/

-set_orientation_rate(byte quat_rate, byte euler_rate)
-/*
-	Sets the rate for all quaternion and euler datasets.
-This is an overloaded function.
-*/

-set_orientation_rate(byte quat_rate)
-/*
-	Sets the rate for quaternion datasets.
-This is an overloaded function.
-*/

-set_misc_settings(bool pps, bool zg, bool q, bool mag) /*
-	Miscellaneous settings for filter and sensor control options.
-Send a 0 if you don't wish to configure a specific setting Ex. set_misc_settings(0, 1, 1, 0)

-	PPS bit = Causes the TX2/RX2 pin to be used with an external GPS ZG bit = Causes UM7 to measure gyro bias at setup
-	Q bit = Sensor will run in Quternion mode instead of Euler mode.
-Fixes pitch error in the Gimbal lock position MAG bit = Magnetometer will be used in state updates */

-get_firmware()
-/*
-	Causes UM7 to transmit a packet containing the firmware revision string (a 4B char sequence) */

-save_configs_to_flash()
-/*
-	Causes the UM7 to write all configuration settings to FLASH so that they will remain when the power is cycled.
-*/

-factory_reset()
-/*
-	Causes the UM7 to load default factory settings.
-*/

-zero_gyros()
-/*
-	Causes the UM7 to measure the gyro outputs and set the output trim registers to compensate for any non-zero bias.
-	The UM7 should be kept stationary while the zero operation is underway.
-*/

-set_home_position()
-/*
-	Sets the current GPS latitude, longitude, and altitude as the home position.
-	All future positions will be referenced to the current GPS position.
-*/

-set_mag_reference()
-/*
-	Sets the current yaw heading position as north.
-*/

-calibrate_accelerometers()
-/*
-	Reboots the UM7 and performs a crude calibration on the accelerometers.
-Best performed on a flat surface.
-*/

-reset_kalman_filter()
-/*
-	Resets the EKF.
-Extended Kalman Filter (EKF)
-*/
+Also inits the SPI rate for r/w transfer MYUM7SPI(uint16_t cs_, uint32_t rate_)

+// Sets the rate for all raw datasets to the same desired rate set_all_raw_rate(uint8_t rate)

+// Sets the rate for all processed datasets to the same desired rate set_all_processed_rate(uint8_t rate)

+// Sets the rate for all quaternion, euler, position, and velocity datasets.
+This is an overloaded function. set_orientation_rate(byte quat_rate, byte euler_rate, byte pos_rate, byte vel_rate)

+// Sets the rate for all quaternion, euler, and position datasets.
+This is an overloaded function. set_orientation_rate(byte quat_rate, byte euler_rate, byte pos_rate)

+// Sets the rate for all quaternion and euler datasets.
+This is an overloaded function. set_orientation_rate(byte quat_rate, byte euler_rate)

+// Sets the rate for quaternion datasets.
+This is an overloaded function. set_orientation_rate(byte quat_rate)

+// Miscellaneous settings for filter and sensor control options.
+Send a 0 if you don't wish to configure a specific setting
+// Ex. set_misc_settings(0, 1, 1, 0)
+//
+// PPS bit = Causes the TX2/RX2 pin to be used with an external GPS
+// ZG bit = Causes UM7 to measure gyro bias at setup
+// Q bit = Sensor will run in Quternion mode instead of Euler mode.
+Fixes pitch error in the Gimbal lock position
+// MAG bit = Magnetometer will be used in state updates set_misc_settings(bool pps, bool zg, bool q, bool mag)

+// Causes UM7 to transmit a packet containing the firmware revision string (a 4B char sequence) get_firmware()

+// Causes the UM7 to write all configuration settings to FLASH so that they will remain when the power is cycled. save_configs_to_flash()

+// Causes the UM7 to load default factory settings. factory_reset()

+// Causes the UM7 to measure the gyro outputs and set the output trim registers to compensate for any non-zero bias.
+// The UM7 should be kept stationary while the zero operation is underway. zero_gyros()

+// Sets the current GPS latitude, longitude, and altitude as the home position.
+// All future positions will be referenced to the current GPS position. set_home_position()

+// Sets the current yaw heading position as north. set_mag_reference()

+// Reboots the UM7 and performs a crude calibration on the accelerometers.
+Best performed on a flat surface. calibrate_accelerometers()

+// Resets the EKF.
+Extended Kalman Filter (EKF) reset_kalman_filter()

 ********************************************************
 		    INTERNAL FUNCTIONS
 ********************************************************

-read_register(uint16_t address, bool first_half)
-/*
-	Read a register that carries 2 datasets (euler data).
-Uses a user defined bool to determine which dataset to return.
+// Read a register that carries 2 datasets (euler data).
+Uses a user defined bool to determine which dataset to return. read_register(uint16_t address, bool first_half)
-*/

-read_register(uint16_t address)
-/*
-	Read from a register.
-Assume register takes an entire 4 Bytes and is a float point type.
+// Read from a register.
+Assume register takes an entire 4 Bytes and is a float point type. read_register(uint16_t address)
-*/

-write_register(byte address, uint32_t contents_)
-/*
-	Writes to a configuration register, sends the contents of "contents_" to the proper bytes.
+// Writes to a configuration register, sends the contents of "contents_" to the proper bytes. write_register(byte address, uint32_t contents_)
-*/

-write_register(byte address)
-/*
-	Writes to a command register.
-Since no contents are required, the SPI bus passes 0x00 over the MOSI line.
+// Writes to a command register.
+Since no contents are required, the SPI bus passes 0x00 over the MOSI line. write_register(byte address)
-*/